 Close to 87% of implementations require moderate to extensive customizations (Ibid).

-According to Panorama’s independent ERP research over the past five years, the average cost of ERP implementations has been approximately $6.1 million with an average duration of 15.7 months.
-Of these projects, approximately 58 percent exceeded their planned budgets, and 65-percent experienced schedule overruns.
-Post implementation, 53-percent of organizations achieved less than 50-percent of the measurable benefits they anticipated from new ERP software. (“2015 ERP Report,” Panorama Consulting Solutions)
+According to Panorama’s independent ERP research over the past five years, the average cost of ERP implementations has been approximately $6.1 million with an average duration of 15.7 months (but many big implementations go on for years).
+Of these projects, approximately 58 percent exceeded their planned budgets, and 65 percent experienced schedule overruns.
+Post implementation, 53 percent of organizations achieved less than 50 percent of the measurable benefits they anticipated from new ERP software. (“2015 ERP Report,” Panorama Consulting Solutions)

 This compounding of costs, and poor performance, is leading to a growing discontent with ERP.
 42% would not call their implementation a success.